aman-ankur/friend-match-play/memory-bank/progress.md

 *   **Rules Overlay & Content Level Improvements:**
     - Implemented Rules Overlay feature for Player 2 to view game rules and settings before game starts
     - Added proper validation for content level values throughout the application
-    - Replaced numeric spiciness levels with fun, group-based content level names
+    - Replaced numeric levels with fun, group-based intensity level names
     - Fixed display issues with extreme content level values
     - Added comprehensive error handling for edge cases
     - Updated game descriptions to be more accurate and focused on gameplay rather than prediction aspects